shirish93/shirish93.github.io/_ideas/2024-03-13-clean-trash-national-park.md

 **10. Conclusion:**

 This project presents a cost-effective and sustainable solution to the littering problem in Nepal's national parks.
-By aligning visitor interests with environmental responsibility through behavioral nudges and community engagement, we can create cleaner parks, enhance visitor experience, and foster a culture of environmental stewardship.
+By aligning visitor interests with environmental responsibility through behavioral nudges and community involvement, we can create cleaner parks, enhance visitor experience, and frow a culture of environmental stewardship.
 We invite the National Parks Department to partner with us on this initiative.